0x90n/InfoSec-Black-Friday/README.md

 ## Tools

-**RedHunt Labs** EASM/CTEM Platform - Driving Modern Security for Organisations of all size \
+**RedHunt Labs** EASM/CTEM Platform - Driving Modern Security for Organisations of all size :new: \
 https://app.redhuntlabs.com/
 30% off on annual subscription for new customers only \
 For more details/demo, schedule a call: https://calendly.com/redhuntlabs/schedule-consulting-discussion